Incineration: Moving grate

 The typical incineration plant for municipal solid waste is a moving grate incinerator.
 The moving grate enables the movement of waste through the combustion chamber to be optimized to allow a more efficient and complete combustion.
 A single moving grate boiler can handle up to 35 metric ton of waste per hour, and can operate 8,000 hours per year with only one scheduled stop for inspection and maintenance of about one month's duration.
 Moving grate incinerators are sometimes referred to as municipal solid waste incinerators (MSWIs).

 The waste is introduced by a waste crane through the "throat" at one end of the grate, from where it moves down over the descending grate to the ash pit in the other end.
 Here the ash is removed through a water lock.

 Part of the combustion air (primary combustion air) is supplied through the grate from below.
 This air flow also has the purpose of cooling the grate itself.
 Cooling is important for the mechanical strength of the grate, and many moving grates are also water-cooled internally.

 Secondary combustion air is supplied into the boiler at high speed through nozzles over the grate.
 It facilitates complete combustion of the flue gases by introducing turbulence for better mixing and by ensuring a surplus of oxygen.
 In multiple/stepped hearth incinerators, the secondary combustion air is introduced in a separate chamber downstream the primary combustion chamber.

 According to the European Waste Incineration Directive, incineration plants must be designed to ensure that the flue gases reach a temperature of at least 850 °C for 2 seconds in order to ensure proper breakdown of toxic organic substances.
 In order to comply with this at all times, it is required to install backup auxiliary burners (often fueled by oil), which are fired into the boiler in case the heating value of the waste becomes too low to reach this temperature alone.

 The flue gases are then cooled in the superheaters, where the heat is transferred to steam, heating the steam to typically 400 °C at a pressure of 40 bar for the electricity generation in the turbine.
 At this point, the flue gas has a temperature of around 200 °C, and is passed to the flue gas cleaning system.

-In Scandinavia, scheduled maintenance is always performed during summer, where the demand for district heating is low.
 Often, incineration plants consist of several separate 'boiler lines' (boilers and flue gas treatment plants), so that waste can continue to be received at one boiler line while the others are undergoing maintenance, repair, or upgrading.
+In Scandinavia, scheduled maintenance is performed during summer, when the demand for district heating is low.